johnedstone/how-to-use-pyvmomi/RESTAPI.md

 ### Common Errors

-If the CDROM is already mounted it, mounting again will unmount it and show status="Failed" and shell_returncode=4.
+If the CDROM is already mounted it, in some cases, mounting it again will unmount it and show status="Failed" and shell_returncode=4.
 In this case repeat the POST to mount it.

 ```